-&lt;sup>1 See, e.g., 128 Cong.
+1 See, e.g., 128 Cong.
 Rec.
 11784-85 (1982) (Sen. Hatfield statement).
 See, e.g., Bd. of Educ. v.
 Mergens, 496 U.S. 226 (1990) (requiring access for religious student group); Straights and Gays for Equality v.
 Osseo Area School No. 279, 540 F.3d 911 (8th Cir.
 2008) (requiring access for LGBT student group).

-&lt;sup>2 Hearing Before the Subcomm. on the Constitution and Civil Justice of the Comm. on the Judiciary, House of Representatives: First Amendment Protections on Public College and University Campuses, Rep. No. 114-31 (June 2, 2015) at 39-48 (statement of Kimberlee Wood Colby); Hearing Before the Subcomm. on the Constitution and Civil Justice of the Comm. on the Judiciary, House of Representatives: State of Religious Liberty in the United States, Rep. No. 113-75 (June 10, 2014) at 49-76 (statement of Kimberlee Wood Colby).
+2 Hearing Before the Subcomm. on the Constitution and Civil Justice of the Comm. on the Judiciary, House of Representatives: First Amendment Protections on Public College and University Campuses, Rep. No. 114-31 (June 2, 2015) at 39-48 (statement of Kimberlee Wood Colby); Hearing Before the Subcomm. on the Constitution and Civil Justice of the Comm. on the Judiciary, House of Representatives: State of Religious Liberty in the United States, Rep. No. 113-75 (June 10, 2014) at 49-76 (statement of Kimberlee Wood Colby).

-Of course, it is common sense -- and basic religious liberty -- for a religious association to expect its leaders and members to agree with the association's religious beliefs, standards of conduct, and mission.
-It should be common ground that government officials, including college administrators, should not interfere with religious associations' religious beliefs, standards of conduct, or mission.
+Of course, it is common sense -- and basic religious freedom -- for a religious association to expect its leaders and members to agree with the association's religious beliefs, practices, standards of conduct, and mission.
+It should be common ground that government officials, including college administrators, should not interfere with religious associations' religious beliefs, practices, standards of conduct, or mission.

-Unfortunately, this is a recurrent problem on many college campuses across the country, from California to Idaho to Oklahoma to Ohio - and even Iowa.
-SSB 1099 would remedy the problems that have occurred in Iowa and protect Iowa students' basic religious freedom.
-In so doing, Iowa would join the growing list of states (Arizona, Idaho, Kansas, Kentucky, Louisiana, North Carolina, Ohio, Oklahoma, Tennessee, and Virginia) that have adopted similar protections for religious student associations.
+Unfortunately, this is a recurrent problem on many college campuses across the country, from California to Idaho to Oklahoma to Ohio.
+HB 837 would prevent such problems from occurring in Missouri by protecting Missouri students' basic religious freedom.
+In so doing, Missouri would join a growing list of states (Arizona, Arkansas, Idaho, Iowa, Kansas, Kentucky, Louisiana, North Carolina, Ohio, Oklahoma, South Dakota, Tennessee, and Virginia) that have adopted similar protections for religious student associations.

 A. In its landmark decision in Widmar v.
-Vincent, the Supreme Court held that the University of Missouri - Kansas City could not condition campus access on religious groups' promise not to engage in religious worship and instruction.
+Vincent, the Supreme Court held that the University of Missouri - Kansas City could not condition campus access on religious groups' promise not to engage in religious speech.

 In the late 1970s, some university administrators began to claim that the Establishment Clause would be violated if religious student groups were allowed to meet in empty classrooms to discuss their religious beliefs on the same basis as other student groups were allowed to meet to discuss their political, social, or philosophical beliefs.
 The administrators claimed that merely providing heat and light in these unused classrooms gave impermissible financial support to the students' religious beliefs, even though free heat and light were provided to all student groups.
-The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.
+The administrators also claimed that college students were "impressionable" and would believe that the university endorsed religious student groups' beliefs, despite the fact that hundreds of student groups with diverse and contradictory ideological beliefs were allowed to meet.3

-The Supreme Court rejected these arguments when made by the University of Missouri --Kansas City in the landmark case of Widmar v.
-Vincent.
-In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
+The Supreme Court rejected these arguments when made by the University of Missouri -- Kansas City in the landmark case of Widmar v.
+Vincent.4 In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
 These are forms of speech and association protected by the First Amendment."
-In other words, religious student groups have a
+In other words, religious student groups have a First Amendment right to meet on public university campuses for religious speech and association.